GFANZ: How does the financial industry reach net zero?

 For some observers, this was a historic achievement.
 It could also be the clincher in the world’s climate battle.
 Analysis from UN High Level Climate Action Champions, experts appointed to bolster climate action among non-state actors, has found that the private sector could deliver 70% of the total investments needed for net zero.
 GFANZ proudly announced its members were already aligning their portfolios with 1.5°C; 90 of its founding institutions had already set short-term climate targets, including 29 asset owners committed to reducing portfolio emissions by 25–30% by 2025.

 However, for others, it was all talk, an empty gesture designed to kick the can down the road and take the immediate pressure off the financial sector.
 To them, the net-zero pledge rang hollow; each signatory had two to three years to come up with a plan and there was no obligation to reduce the carbon footprint of their portfolios before 2050.
-There were also accusations of double counting in the $130trn figure, due to the industry’s innate capital overlaps.https://datawrapper.dwcdn.net/P9pg4/4/Data, insights and analysis delivered to youVIEW ALL NEWSLETTERS By The Energy Monitor teamSign up to our newslettersSIGN UP HERE
+There were also accusations of double counting in the $130trn figure, due to the industry’s innate capital overlaps.

 “GFANZ has done well to establish that the financial sector is nominally behind net zero, but must do more to avoid laundering the reputation of financial institutions helping to torch the planet,” summed up Iskander Erzini Vernoit, finance policy advisor at environmental think tank E3G.